sshyran/hybrix-jslib/design.md

-Design for automated access to Hybridd
+Design for automated access to hybrixd

 Client: An association that is set on introducing crypto currencies to African region as way of making people more financially capable.

 Use cases: Developing very easy to use payment software, Point of Sale for shops, insurances, tokens for medical treatment at clinincs.

-Requirement : Enabling interfaces to IoC back-end (hybridd) using the API for complete payments.
+Requirement : Enabling interfaces to IoC back-end (hybrixd) using the API for complete payments.

 I describe four distinct requirements: